The Power of the Mind: Walking Your Way To Conquering Fear

 Q: Before you started walking, I noticed you used an Oleu Life product...does it help you get across the line?

-A: Yes, I use the roll on perfume Mental Clarity.
+A: Yes, I use the roll-on natural perfume Mental Clarity.
 I particularly like it for its scent; I tend to roll it behind my ears and neck, and on my wrists.
 It’s great because when I’m walking on the line and the wind blows, I get to smell it and it brings me back.

 Q: What has highlining brought into your life?